 “There was an Icelandic chef once,” he remembers, “and some more groups of visiting pros and photographers, but I mainly surfed alone…”

 Kat was born and raised in the Faroes, and like many of the young people on the island, took the opportunity to get out and travel as soon as she could.

 In 2010 she went to Costa Rica for three months to learn to surf.
 It didn’t occur to her until a few years after her return, when she discovered a Faroese surfers Facebook page set up by David, that there were rideable waves along her native coastline.

 “I’d started that group to try and get more Faroese people into surfing,” remembered David.
 “But it didn’t really get much interest.”

-“Except from me.”
+“Except for me.”
 Kat said through a smile.
 “Then David and I had to be friends.”